Kathmandu Pokhara Tour

 Thukpa is a filling noodle soup prepared with meat, veggies, and occasionally eggs.
 It’s a popular meal in Nepal, particularly in the winter.

 Newari cuisine: Newari cuisine is the traditional diet of the Newar people in the Kathmandu Valley.
-Some popular dishes include chatamari (a rice flour crepe topped with meat or vegetables), bara (a lentil pancake), and wo (a spicy soup).
+Some popular dishes include Katamari (a rice flour crepe topped with meat or vegetables), bara (a lentil pancake), and wo (a spicy soup).

 Sel Roti: This is sweet, ring-shaped bread made from rice flour.
 It is a Nepali snack or dessert.
 It is trendy during Tihar festivals and other occasional celebrations.